bhatti/PlexServices/README.md

 ### Configuring JMS container in configuration
-PlexService comes with simple JMS container but you can replace it with Spring or other JMS frameworks by defining configuration, e.g.:
+PlexServices comes with simple JMS container but you can replace it with Spring or other JMS frameworks by defining configuration, e.g.:
 ```bash
 PlexserviceJMSContainerFactory=com.plexobject.bugger.jms.SpringJMSContainerFactory
 ```